-Late night eats in Sydney
+Delicious late-night eats in Sydney

 If you delay your dinner to after 10pm, you'll discover a whole new side of Sydney.
-The late night dining scene is an underground one, you need to know where to go but once you do, you'll be rewarded with everything from steak frites in chic French bistros to noisy Chinese seafood banquets and delicious hole-in-the-wall spots that serve the kind of food you crave after a night of revelry.
+The late-night dining scene is an underground one, you need to know where to go but once you do, you'll be rewarded with everything from steak frites in chic French bistros to noisy Chinese seafood banquets and delicious hole-in-the-wall spots that serve the kind of food you crave after a night of revelry.

 When you’re leaving a gig on Oxford Street, look for the line outside Mr Crackles.
 This tiny shop serves up rolls stuffed with crispy roast pork and cups of pork crackling to the hungry masses until 4.30am.
 Fried chicken is also a late-night lifesaver.
 Thirsty Bird in Potts Point specialises in Southern American style.
 Butter in Surry Hills pairs fried chicken with champagne and alcoholic slushies.
 And the no-frills Hot Star Large Fried Chicken on Liverpool Street is famous for its extra-large chicken schnitzels to order.

 Food & music